Michael Foster (footballer)

-Michael Foster (born 5 September 1985) is a Papua New Guinean footballer who plays as a midfielder for Hekari United and the Papua New Guinea national team.
+Michael Foster (born 5 September 1985) is a Papua New Guinean international footballer who plays as a midfielder.
+He is also a member of the Papua New Guinea national team.

-He currently is the record-holder for the most caps for the Papua New Guinea national team, with 27, having made his senior international debut aged 17.
+He is the current is record-holder for the most caps for the Papua New Guinea national team, having made his senior international debut aged 17.
 He was also part of the historic Hekari United side which won the 2009–10 OFC Champions League, becoming the first club outside of Australia and New Zealand to represent Oceania at the FIFA Club World Cup.

-He has won four domestic titles, two with Hekari United and two with Lae City FC.

 Early life

 Foster was born in Lae, in the Momase Region of the country.
 He is the son of former international goalkeeper Max Foster.

 Club career

 Early career

-It is likely Foster began his career around 2003 at Mopi, a club based in his hometown of Lae.
+Foster began his career around 2003 at Mopi, a club based in his hometown of Lae.
 The side had won the inaugural Papua New Guinea National Club Championship in 1976 and again in 1981.
 When Foster joined the club, the side had been readmitted to the local Lae Premier League, but the club finished bottom of the league.

 For the 2004 season, Foster moved to Port Moresby to play for Cosmos in the Port Moresby Premier League.
 The club reached the Preliminary Final on 24 October, but lost to Rapatona, meaning they finished third.

-It is unclear where Foster played between 2004 and 2008.